 Over the last twenty-five years, our program has grown to 12 residents per year and includes our joint Family Medicine/Psychiatry residency for a total of 14 per class.
 Our committment is to serve the multi-lingual and multi-ethnic community health centers around the city of Boston, including Codman Square Health Center, South Boston Community Health Center, East Boston Neighborhood Health Center and Greater Roslindale Medical and Dental Center.

 We are actively creating and maintaining a diverse, equitable and inclusive environment for our residents.
-One initiative has been the re-organization of our residency admissions process to reduce bias that may disproportionately affect our underrepresented minority applicants.
-This system has moved us forward towards the goal of recruiting trainees who more accurately reflect the diversity of the population BMC serves and the future family doctors who will lead our discipline, though we are aware that there is plenty more hard work needed to reach our vision.
-As an academic department we are committed to recruiting a diverse faculty to support resident mentorship.
+One initiative has been the re-organization of our residency admissions process to reduce bias and move us towards the goal of recruiting trainees who more accurately reflect the diversity of the population BMC serves and the future family doctors who will lead our discipline.
+We are aware that there is plenty more hard work needed to reach our vision and as an academic department we are committed to recruiting a diverse faculty to support resident mentorship and community.

 Our residents train in a rigorous, urban academic program in an environment that values community health, health equity, and social justice.
 In their three years at BMC, residents receive advanced training in community-based care, hospital medicine, high quality and collaborative maternal and infant care, research, population health, family planning, termination training, anti-racism training, LGBQTI+ care, wellness and resiliency, and access to some of the finest experiences in areas such as global health, addiction medicine, integrative medicine, and sports medicine.
-Each of these strong program elements has allowed our residency to develop a truly national reputation (ranked 12th in the country in 2019 by US News and World Report) with particular note taken of our family medicine hospitalist training.
+Each of these strong program elements has allowed our residency to develop a strong national reputation with particular note taken of our family medicine hospitalist training.

 This is an imortant time to be entering Family Medicine and we are proud to be training the next generation of clinician leaders and researchers and fulfilling our mission to meet the health care needs of the people of the City of Boston and beyond.